mackcodes/legal-awareness-platform/README.md

 - Legal acts information from Ministry of Law and Justice
 - Icons by [Lucide](https://lucide.dev)
 - UI inspiration from modern web design principles
-- OpenAI for AI-powered quiz generation
+- Google Gemini AI for quiz generation
+- Google Cloud Translation API for multilingual support
 - Clerk for seamless authentication
+- MongoDB Atlas for cloud database hosting

 ## 📞 Support

 For issues, questions, or suggestions:
-- Open an issue on GitHub
+- Open an issue on [GitHub](https://github.com/mackcodes/legal-awareness-platform/issues)
-- Contact: [Your contact email]
+- Star the repo if you find it helpful! ⭐

 ## 🔮 Roadmap